Taron686/bitfield/README.md

 ### Vertical lane labels

-Add a rotated label spanning multiple lanes either by passing a `label_lines` configuration or by appending an object with a `"label_lines"` key to the descriptor list.
+Add a horizontal label spanning multiple lanes either by passing a `label_lines` configuration or by appending an object with a `"label_lines"` key to the descriptor list.
 Newline characters (`\n`) in the label text create multiple lines: